3geek14/Realms/Omnibus.md

 A [soul token]{.new} is a token carried by each player which represents the life essence of that player's character.
-Players must be carrying their PC's [soul token]{.new} at all times, unless the PC is dead and [soulless]{.new} (see below), or unless they are under the influence of a spell which removes the PC's [soul.
-Soul tokens]{.new} must have their player's name and the PC's name written legibly on it.
-A [soul token]{.new}
-does not exist physically in the IC world therefore it cannot be searched.
+Players must be carrying their PC's [soul token]{.new} at all times unless the PC is dead and [soulless]{.new} (see [[Destroying a Body](#destroying-a-body) below), or unless they are under the influence of a spell which removes the PC's [soul.
+A soul token]{.new} must have it's player's name and the PC's name written legibly on it.
+A [soul token]{.new} does not exist physically in the IC world; therefore it cannot be searched.
 A [soul token]{.new} is a non-magical and non-stealable marshaling tool.

 ### [Destroying a Body]{.new} ### {#destroying-a-body}

-In order [for a player to separate a soul from a body, they must destroy it by]{.new} striking 200 blows with a weapon beside the body of the character being [destroyed]{.new}.
+In order [for a player to separate a soul from a body, they must destroy it by striking]{.new} 200 blows with a weapon beside the body of the character being [destroyed]{.new}.
 More than one person may [destroy]{.new} a body at a time.
 More than one weapon may be used to [destroy]{.new} a body as well.
 This effectively divides the number of blows to be struck between the number of